Best Descript Alternatives for Voice to Text (2026)

 Tradeoffs: Per-minute cost at scale.
 No text-based video editing.
 Not instant for human turnaround.

 Pick Rev if: You cannot rely on self-proofreading.
 Pick File Transcribe if: You were in the room and can fix AI in ten minutes.
-Some Descript users transcribe in File Transcribe, edit video in Descript, and send one file to Rev. See File Transcribe vs Rev.
+See File Transcribe vs Rev.

 3. TurboScribe: best for transcript volume without editor bloat